farirpgs/fari-games/_games/charge-rpg.md

 So, we now have all the main ingredients to make a great campaign, but we are missing one crucial thing: the spices.

-We need to add some trouble in our world so that the campaign evolve interestingly overtime.
+We need to add some trouble in our world so that the campaign evolves interestingly overtime.
 Whether the player characters interact with those events is another subject, but what we want to do is make the world feel real.

 This can be done as a group, but could also be done by the GM alone.